shunjizhan/Notes/formatted/js-fragment-knowledge.md

 ```

-## Import a module from npm package
+## import a module from npm package
 Suppose `jscodeshift` is a package in `node_modules`, and `jscodeshift/dist/testUtils` is a file that export `defineTest()`, then we can do something like
 ```js
 import { defineTest } from "jscodeshift/dist/testUtils";